 Homes for sale in DuPont, WA

 DuPont real estate consists of just the right mix of homes for sale, including single-family homes and townhomes.
 Options are relatively affordable, with the median home value around $320,000.
-The prices are accessible to every kind of home buyer, and is one of the main reasons why approximately half of the local population have their own homes in DuPont.
+The prices are accessible to every kind of home buyer and are one of the main reasons why approximately half of the local population have their own homes in DuPont.
 You’ll find just about everything here, from a spacious home for your growing family or a cozy place that meets your downsizing needs.
-Older homes as well as new construction abound in different architectural styles, such as contemporary.
+Older homes, as well as new construction, abound in different architectural styles, such as contemporary.